 Some employees find the classroom theory challenging, while others may find the equipment and practical training intimidating.
 As certified instructors, we are accustomed to pacing our courses to the ability of the trainees.
 Having said that we cannot guarantee a pass and if we find a would-be operator who is just not destined to operate your type of equipment, we will say so.
 We take safety very seriously and treat all our customers’ facilities as if they were our own — meaning if we would not want an individual driving a forklift or aerial lift in our workplace we won’t certify them to drive in yours.

 This is one of the saddest excuses we hear for non-compliance with the training requirements.
 Time may be money but an accident will cost you a lot more in both time and money.
 Negligent employers who do not comply may face heavy fines or even business closure.
 Coupled with the distress of a fatal or disabling accident, such an incident can cripple a business.
 We will not and cannot rush the training.
 Employees can take frequent breaks and we can work around your schedule but we do not take short cuts.

 Your company receives all the necessary documentation upon course completion and we keep copies of all the evaluations we conduct.
-For any operator we train our program management system allows us to track the date when they are due for recertification and remind you a month before.
+For any operator we train our program management system allows us to track the date when they are due for recertification.